chalochin/chalochin/README.md

-I'm wahome charles, a IT specialist with a passion for programming,networking,database.
+I'm wahome charles, an IT specialist with a passion for programming,networking,database.

 programming
 networking